Fortress-Blast/Fortress-Blast/README.md

 - Powerups dropped by players do not disappear after a certain amount of time.
 - Using a powerup just before round start may let the player keep their used powerup.
+- Using a powerup before round start allows the effect to persist into the next round, especially Time Travel.